khofstadter/khofstadter.com/index.md

 layout: default
 ---

 Hey there!
 I'm tEdör, a Hungarian interdisciplinary researcher living in England with main interested in Technology, Education and Art (TEA).
-If these interests you, consider subscribing to my mailing list below.
+If these interests you too, consider subscribing to my mailing list below.

 <br>